 Where are your building blocks?

 Digital marketing is an ever-growing area of business.
-As new technologies are constantly being created, along with new ad networks and social media platforms, the amount of options your business has to grow are endless.
+As new technologies are constantly being created, along with new ad networks and social media platforms, the number of options your business has to grow are endless.

 Businesses sometimes leave a single department in charge of all their digital marketing, which is not always a smart choice.
-Each building block can take years to master and often will overload a team to failure.
+Each building block can take years to master and will often overload a team to failure.

 For example, if you’re investing thousands of dollars per month into social media marketing, that is a full-time job for a small time.
 If it is being overloaded with SEO, email marketing, and PPC, the end result can be less than desirable.